SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 The output files are presented in a table "Results table, MA plot, Volcano Plot, Heatmap.
 If you have the annotation file, you can explore the Gene Ontology enrichment.

-The output file is a "DEGs_Batch-CENPK.tsv" file usable in R the make some graph and other analysis.
+The output file is a `DEGs_Batch-CENPK.tsv` file usable in R the make some graph and other analysis.

 -----------------------